adbc-poolhouse¶

 All supported warehouses have a typed config class.

-PyPI-installed: BigQueryConfig, DuckDBConfig, FlightSQLConfig, PostgreSQLConfig, SnowflakeConfig, SQLiteConfig.
+PyPI-installed: BigQueryConfig, DuckDBConfig, FlightSQLConfig, PostgreSQLConfig, QuackConfig, SnowflakeConfig, SQLiteConfig.

 Foundry-distributed: ClickHouseConfig, DatabricksConfig, MSSQLConfig, MySQLConfig, RedshiftConfig, TrinoConfig.